Matt Damon Had ‘No Idea’ Ben Affleck’s Drinking Problem Had Escalated, Wants To Help Him Out

 “Matt stopped drinking with Ben because in no way does he want to support another downward spiral.
 Matt is a very loyal, stable and grounded friend who only wants success and happiness for Ben.”

 The two actors became good friends while filming Good Will Hunting.
-Prior to that, it’s rumored that they met at Boston’s Cambridge Ringe and Latin school and moved to Los Angeles together to pursue acting, detailed E News.
+Prior to that, it’s rumored that they met at Boston’s Cambridge Ringe and Latin school and moved to Los Angeles together to pursue acting, detailed E!
+News.
 The two own a production company together too.

 And through all of the ups and downs that Ben has gone through, from way back when he dated Jennifer Lopez, Matt has been a steady rock.
 He even spoke out and said that “There’s nobody more misunderstood.”